2018 – present: Dave Mann G8ADM

 1968 – 1972 Ivan P. James, G5IJ

-In his professional career, Ivan James working at EMI, participated in the development of the colour television camera and he also played a key role in many of EMI’s most important research projects.
+In his professional career, working at EMI, Ivan James participated in the development of the colour television camera and he also played a key role in many of EMI’s most important research projects.
 He was made a Fellow of the Royal Television Society (RTS) in 1973.
-He will be remembered as both a gentleman and a gentle man.
+Ivan James was one of the pioneering television amateurs.
+He was an active radio amateur and, as well as being a BATC president, later served as president of the Radio Society of Harrow.
+Professionally, he also took part in the development of colour television, in his case working on cameras for EMI, notably the 2001 and 2005.

 1964 – 1968 S. N. Watson, M.I.E.E.

 Neville Watson worked at the BBC Designs Department.
 He had worked on television transmission engineering in the early post war period, but from 1954 to 1957 he was involved with 405 line NTSC colour, with experimental transmissions from Alexandra Palace after the normal programmes had finished.
 Subsequently – in the early 1960s, following demonstrations at the EBU to compare the PAL, NTSC and SECAM systems – work was done on all 3 systems needed to be considered.
 Neville Watson was particularly concerned that TV receiver design needed to be ‘got right’, if colour in Europe was not to suffer from the problems experienced with early colour sets in America.
-He became Chief Engineer Television and Designs in 1969 Ivan James was one of the pioneering television amateurs.
-He was an active radio amateur, and as well as being a BATC president, later served as president of the Radio Society of Harrow.
-Professionally, he also took part in the development of colour television, in his case working on cameras for EMI, notably the 2001 and 2005.
+He became Chief Engineer Television and Designs in 1969.

 1960 – 1964 G.B.
 Townsend, B.Sc., F.Inst .P, A.M.I.E.E.